Ultra-Processed Food and Mental Health

 Features of ultra-processed food relevant to mental health

-Another key characteristic of UPF is the artificial additives they contain - such as preservatives, sweeteners and other flavourings, artificial food colourings, and emulsifiers or other 'texture modiying' agents.
+Another key characteristic of UPF is the additives they contain - such as preservatives, sweeteners and other flavourings, artificial food colourings, and emulsifiers or other 'texture modiying' agents.

 Again, some UPF contain fewer of these than others, but when analysed, most UPF-rich diets provide a remarkably high daily intake of synthetic chemicals that have never been tested in combination for their safety - nor for their effects on either the gut microbiome or brain function.